-Grey is hoping that 2010 and 2014 were not flukes.
+Grey is hoping that 2010, 2014, and 2016 were not flukes.
 He is hoping to get reelected and Republicans believe that they have a chance to turn Transylvania into a red state.
 Grey has established a strong constituency service record with half of his staff based in the district.
 He also believes that Wolfman's vulnerability is clear from the precipitious drop in his vote share in 2010.
 Grey argues: "Wolfman is old style politics.
 He is out of touch with Transylvania.
 He has voted for every big government program he could find and now he says he is a budget cutter?"

-Wolfman has the same hopes about 2016.
+Wolfman has the same hopes about 2018.
 Early polls indicated a close Presidential race in 2012, but Obama ultimately carried the state with 55 percent of the vote and 57 percent in the 7th district.
-Democratic Senator Phineas Fogg coasted to his third term with 68 percent of the vote against the Representative from the 6th Congressional District, Molly Hibiscus, another strong Tea Party supporter.
-In 2014, the national Republican sweep led to losses fore the Democrats in the state legislature, but they retained control of both houses.
-Polls also indicate that Republican Governor Walker Scott has lost much of his popularity, so having a strong Democrat running for Governor might help Wolfman.
+Democratic Senator Phineas Fogg coasted to his third term with 68 percent of the vote against the Representative from the 6th Congressional District, Molly Hibiscus, another strong Tea

+Party supporter.
+And he is expected to win convincingly in 2018.
+Polls also indicate that Republican Governor Walker Scott has lost much of his popularity, so having a strong Democrat such zd running for Governor might help Wolfman.
 Polls also show Hillary Clinton as leading the Presidential race in the state and the district by 10-15 percent so Wolfman is hoping to ride in on her coattails.